alttch/pulr/README.md

 * option *-v* is for verbose output and can be omitted in production.

-The same result will be get with command:
+The same result is produced with commands:

 ```shell
 pulr -F /path/to/pulr-config.yml -L -O ndjson/short | \